Amazing Technicolor Wildlife

 - Reptiles vary a lot.
 Some can be especially colorful, while others are drab in comparison.
 It really depends on the behavior of the animal and if they use colors for communication.

 - Played straight with many species of fish, but averted with sharks, except for some notable exceptions like the wobbegong and carpet shark.

 - Blue, White and Golden lobsters and crabs.
 Often caught and and kept for pets or tourist attractions.
 They don't survive long in the wild, due to to the oddity of their coloration.

 - Sea Slugs are like the My Little Ponys of the water.
 There were also giant hot pink land slugs discovered in Australia.

-- Most Frogs and Toads are dark green or brown, but dart frogs are amazing technicolor wildlife; most are a combination of black and a bright color, but the golden mantella frog is, well, a gold frog.
+- Most frogs and toads are dark green or brown, but dart frogs are amazing technicolor wildlife; most are a combination of black and a bright color, but the golden mantella frog is named after its color.